Harvest Sun Wreath

 |

-put floral wreaths on their walls during fall and winter,
+Many people put floral wreaths on their walls

-the autumn harvest.
-You can even add Indian corn, real flowers
+autumn harvest.
+You can add dried corn, real

 Supplies